SAN FRANCISCO, California – A woman went on a hit-and-run rampage in San Francisco. Specifically, the incident occurred on Wednesday afternoon.

 Initially, police officers attempted to stop the suspect’s vehicle.
 Moreover, officers believed she was driving a stolen vehicle.
 Then, the suspect drove off.

 Specifically, she drove onto the sidewalk by the Tenderloin police station.
 Then, she ran into a street worker.
-Furthermore, she hit some scaffolding.
-Meanwhile, police attempted to stop her.
+Furthermore, she hit some scaffolding as she continued to drive erratically.
+Meanwhile, police attempted to stop her, but they were not successful.

 Additionally, the suspect continued to drive.
 The suspect collided with a pedestrian near Eddy and Taylor streets.
 Unfortunately, police officers reported that pedestrian sustained life-threatening injuries.